mignaway/EpubReader/readme.md

 ### v1.0.3 (In Progress)

 - Epub folder moved to the user's roaming folder
+- Now you can directly drop the file in the application
 - Asar
 - General fixes
 - A lot of refactoring